onyeogulu/Object-detection-of-surgical-instrument-based-on-YOLOv5/README.md

 6. To train our YOLOv7 bencmark model used the instructions documented in the Readme file inside the YOLOv7 folder.
 7. New .yaml file for YOLOR and Scaled_YOLOv4 are written and saved in [here](https://github.com/onyeogulu/Object-detection-of-surgical-instrument-based-on-YOLOv5/tree/main/YOLOV7/cfg/training) in the YOLOv7 folder which are used to train our YOLOR and Scaled_YOLOv4 benchmark models.
 8. New .yaml file for YOLOv3-SPP are written and saved in [here](https://github.com/onyeogulu/Object-detection-of-surgical-instrument-based-on-YOLOv5/tree/main/YOLOv5/models) in the YOLOv5 folder is used to train our YOLOv3-SPP benchmark model.
+9. The Data processing folder comtains all the python scripts used in preprocessing our fresh endoscope data in other to make the data ready for model training.